-Ordinarily, an employee is reported to the state in which he (she) performs the work.
-However, it can be difficult to determine where an employee's wages should be reported when an employee performs services in the District of Columbia and some other state(s).
 If you have employees who perform services both in the District of Columbia and in one or more other states, the application of the following guidelines will determine whether you should report such employees to the District of Columbia:

-- 1. Is the employee's service localized in the District of Columbia?
+1. Is the employee's service localized in the District of Columbia?
 Localization occurs when the service performed outside of the District of Columbia is incidental in nature.
 Service is considered incidental if it is temporary or transitory in nature or consists of isolated transactions.
-(Note: If it is determined that an employee's service is not localized in the District of Columbia, you must consider whether the employee's service is localized in any other state in which he (she) worked or not.) - 2.
-If the employee's service is not localized in the District of Columbia or another state, is the employer's base of operations located in the District of Columbia?
-The base of operation is a fixed center, of a more or less permanent nature, from where the employee starts work and to where the employee customarily returns to received instructions from the employer, or communications from customers or other persons, or to replenish stock and materials, to repair equipment or to perform any other functions necessary to his or her trade or profession.
-(Note: If it is determined that an employer's base of operations is not located in the District of Columbia, you must consider whether the employer's base of operations is located in another state in which he (she) worked or not.) - 3.
-If the employee's service is not localized in the District of Columbia and the employer's base of operations is not located in the District or another state, is the employee's service directed or controlled from the District of Columbia?
-The place where an individual's services are directed and controlled is the place where basic authority resides and where general control originates, rather than the place where a manager or foreman may directly supervise the services.
-(Note: If it is determined that an employee's service is not directed or controlled from the District of Columbia, you must consider whether the employee's service is directed or controlled from another state in which he (she) worked or not.)

-4. If none of the above is applicable, is the employee a resident of the District of Columbia?
-(Note: If it is determined that an employee is not a resident of the District of Columbia, you must consider whether the employee is a resident of another state is which he (she) worked or not.)
+- 2. If the employee's service is not localized in the District of Columbia or another state, is the employer's base of operations located in the District of Columbia? - 3.
+If the employee's service is not localized in the District of Columbia and the employer's base of operations is not located in the District, is the employee's service directed or controlled from the District of Columbia? - 4.
+If none of the above is applicable, is the employee a resident of the District of Columbia?